Skip to main content

 My rating: 5/5

 "Pachinko" follows the lives of a Korean family living in Japan from the 1910s to the 1980s.
 The story revolves around Sunja, a young woman who becomes pregnant by a wealthy married man, leading her to marry a young minister and move to Osaka.
 As the family grapples with discrimination, poverty, and the complexities of identity, they become entwined with the world of pachinko, a Japanese gambling game.
-The novel explores themes of love, sacrifice, ambition, and the impact of historical and societal forces on the characters' lives.
-It provides an empathetic portrayal of the immigrant experience, of the Koreans in Japan.

 Once in a while, a book leaves an indelible mark on the reader, and "Pachinko" is one such experience for me.
 The last time I felt something like this was for "One Hundred Years of Solitude" by Gabriel García Márquez.
 Maybe I just like novels that tell multigenerational stories or family sagas, with a resilient and determined female character.
-Of course, I'm talking about Sunja in Pachinko and Ursula in Márquez's novel.
+I'm talking about Sunja in Pachinko and Ursula in Márquez's novel.
 Though not a main protagonist, Ursula was a formidable and memorable figure.

 Happy Reading!